dominodatalab/domino-code-assist-docs/docs/loading-data/snowflake.md

 ## Add a Redshift Data Source

-Before you can use the Low Code Assistant (LCA) to access data from Snowflake you'll need to add a suitable data source.
+Before you can use Code Assist to access data from Snowflake you'll need to add a suitable data source.
 Click the _Data_ option in the left-hand menu.
 Click the <span class="blue-button">+ Create a Data Source</span> button.

 <img class="screenshot" src="../../screenshots/snowflake-create-data-source.png">